 Protective Orders can be sought on behalf of your child

-These protective orders go further and prohibit persons found to have committed family violence from committing future acts of violence, communicating directly or indirectly with any person protected by the order or a member of the household of a person protected by the order.
+These protective orders further prohibit persons found to have committed family violence from committing future acts of violence, communicating directly or indirectly with any person protected by the order or a member of the household of a person protected by the order.
 Finally, protective orders will typically bar the person from going to or near the residence or place of employment of a person protected by the order or near the school of a child protected by the order.

-A protective order is effective for a period of time that cannot exceed two years.
+A protective order is effective for a period that cannot exceed two years.
 A copy of the protective order must be served upon the person against whom the order has been issued and then delivered to law enforcement and the child’s school.

-Child Protective Services can request that you relinquish custody of your child
+Child Protective Services can request that you relinquish custody of your child.

 As opposed to removing a child from your home, Child Protective Services can, in certain circumstances, request that a court order you to relinquish custody of your child in order so that the child can receive specialized care in conjunction with the reports of abuse or neglect that have been made.

-More legal options that Child Protective Services can request will be discussed in tomorrow’s blog
+More legal options that Child Protective Services can request will be discussed in tomorrow’s blog.

 If you are interested in learning more about what options Child Protective Services has at its disposal to protect your child, then please return to our blog tomorrow.
 We will continue right where we left off today.